If you are anything like me, then you have probably wondered which of the Hawaiian islands is the least expensive.

 There are so many tips and tricks on saving money – whether it’s through airfare, hotels, or activities, there is always an opportunity somewhere to save.
-Travel hacking is how a lot of us afford to travel in 2021.

 Keep reading this post to learn how you can save money and afford a trip to Hawaii as well.

 How To Save Money Vacationing in Oahu

 Flying to Oahu: The cheapest Way to get there

 In most cases, the cost of getting to the destination will be the biggest expense of your trip.

 I put off going to Hawaii for a long time due to the high cost of airfare from the east coast of the United States.
 Little did I know that there were some tricks on how I could get there without breaking the bank.

 Here are some of my tips on saving money on airfare….

 I did not have a set date for my trip.
 Thanks to the work from home (WFH) movement, I was able to work remotely while in Hawaii.

 This allowed me to pick the cheapest day to travel based on what was available at the time of my search.